Using Labels in Confluence – Order Is Half the Battle

 Filter for attachments

 Using Confluence pages is more than just writing plain text content.
-You can also add attachments such as images, proposals, contracts or other documents as pdf, image file, Word file or other document file formats.
+You can also add attachments such as images, proposals, contracts or other documents as PDF, image file, Word file or other document file formats.
 Therefore it makes sense to label relevant attachments as well.

 1. Go to the page that contains the attachment and click Attachments